sierratonin/rock-paper-scissors/README.md

 # rock-paper-scissors
-rock paper scissors project from The Odin Project!
+Rock Paper Scissors project from The Odin Project's foundations course!
 ### Created by Sierra McKinley